 If you could only do one of the activities you have listed in the Activities section of your Common Application, which one would you keep doing?
 Why?
-(Required for all applicants.
+(This essay is included online when you log into the Common Application.
 Approximately 100 words)

 This question, in particular, is an attempt by The University of Michigan’s Admissions Committee to gain some drilled-down insight regarding a singular passion you have.
 It’s an interesting question to ask from an admissions perspective because it requires applicants who have been encouraged throughout their high school careers to have broad extracurricular experiences to leave the idea of broadness behind and get personal and specific for a paragraph or two.